kaciekomoto/Relocate/README.md

 #### By Kacie Komoto

+<img src="./frontend/src/img/Relocate_ReadMe_Pic.png">

 ## About Relocate
-Relocate is designed to help those moving to a new city decide which neighborhood they may want to live in by reading comments from the people who live there.
+Relocate is designed to help those moving to a new city decide on which neighborhood they may want to live in by reading comments from the people who live there.
 This could provide relocators with information about safety, school district, cleaniless, convenience, and overall lifestyle in each neighborhood.

-<img src="./frontend/src/img/Relocate_ReadMe_Pic.png">

 #### Check it out here: [Relocate](https://relocate2.herokuapp.com/)
-***this app is deployed on heroku and may take time to load
+**this app is deployed on heroku and may take time to load

 ### Languages & Frameworks Used
 - React